swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 - ❌ Changes to model are not easily visualized;
 - ❌ Experiment may not be reproducible on other machines;
 - ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
 There is no easy way to use the model outside of the experiment context.

+You will address these issues in the next chapters for improved efficiency and collaboration.
+Continue the guide to learn how.

 ## Sources